rozek/blockly-ai-playground/README.md

 ![appendTextlineInput](./Screenshots/appendTextlineInput.png)

-> appends a textline input element with the given name and label to the UI.
-If an element with the same name already exists, it is removed before the new one is appended
+> appends a textline input element (based on an [HTML input element of type "text"](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/text)) with the given name and label to the UI.
+If an element with the same name already exists, it is removed before the new one is appended.
+This element supports the options `Placeholder`, `readonly`, `minLength`, `maxLength`, `Pattern`, `SpellChecking` and `Enabling`

 ![appendPasswordInput](./Screenshots/appendPasswordInput.png)